 The 32-bit and 64-bit compilers include some different libraries.
-Whereas the 32-bit compiler includes libF77.a, libI77.a, libU77.a and libisam.a under /usr/lib, the 64-bit compiler has one library, libftn.a, under /usr/lib64/nonshared.
+Whereas, the 32-bit compiler includes libftn.so, libF77.a, libI77.a, libU77.a and libisam.a under /usr/lib, the 64-bit compiler has one library, libftn.so, under /usr/lib64 and /usr/lib32.

-The 64-bit compiler also introduces routines which do QUAD precision floating point calculations into existing libraries.
+The 64-bit compiler also introduces routines which do QUAD precision (128-bit) floating point calculations into existing libraries.

-The 64-bit compiler provides a united runtime library for parallel C and parallel Fortran programs (libmp), as opposed to two (libcmp, libmpc) libraries under the 32 code compiler.
+The 64-bit compiler provides a united runtime library for parallel C and parallel Fortran programs (/usr/lib64/libmp.so), as opposed to two (/usr/lib/libc_mp.a, /usr/lib/libkapio.a) libraries under the 32 code compiler.
 This united library allows you to mix parallel C with parallel fortran programs.